 - An improved organizational culture

 Members of the Lean East team include very experienced coaches who help organizations experiment and grow using the improvement kata and coaching kata.
-Please connect with our team if you want to learn how these methods have benefited many different organizations – large and small, for-profit and non-profit, etc.
+Please connect with our team if you want to learn how these methods have benefited many different organizations.
+These organizations include large and small, for-profit and non-profit, and more!